Seattle City Light

 Recommendation

-Increase the visibility of the incentive programs by featuring them in the description of a related drop-down menu item in the navigation bar on the Seattle City Light website, as well as on the City of Seattle official website homepage.
-This would create clearer entry points and make it easier for users to navigate to the incentive program.
+Increase the visibility of the incentive programs by featuring them in the main navigation bar and homepage.
+This would create clearer entry points and make it easier for users to navigate.

 Optimize the search functionality to handle typos and provide more relevant results, and make the search bar more noticeable.